ciarangriffin93/Liverpool-FC-Quiz/README.md

 #### Content:

-* [W3schools](https://www.w3schools.com/)This site was created using information from Code Institute and W3Schools.
+* [W3schools](https://www.w3schools.com/) This site was created using information from Code Institute and W3Schools.

-* [Youtube](https://www.youtube.com/results?search_query=javascript+quiz) "This is meant to be used for learning how to use JavaScript.
+* [Youtube](https://www.youtube.com/results?search_query=javascript+quiz) This is meant to be used for learning how to use JavaScript.

-* [Font Google](https://fonts.google.com/)I added a font to my project using Google Fonts.
+* [Font Google](https://fonts.google.com/) I added a font to my project using Google Fonts.

-* [Font Awesome](https://fontawesome.com/)I have added Font Awesome to the project.
+* [Font Awesome](https://fontawesome.com/) I have added Font Awesome to the project.

 ## Technologies Used